Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Sampled Quasi-Newton Methods

 \subsection{Sampled LBFGS (S-LBFGS)}

-At the $k$th iteration, the S-LBFGS method (Algorithm \ref{alg:slbfgs}) computes a new iterate via \eqref{eq:bfgs}, where the inverse Hessian approximation is constructed using the curvature pairs sampled by Algorithm \ref{alg:calSY}.
+At the $k$th iteration, the S-LBFGS method computes a new iterate via \eqref{eq:bfgs}, where the inverse Hessian approximation is constructed using the curvature pairs sampled by Algorithm \ref{alg:calSY}.
+The S-LBFGS method is outlined in Algorithm \ref{alg:slbfgs}.

-Algorithm \ref{alg:slbfgs} is almost identical to the classical (L)BFGS algorithm \cite{nocedal_book}; however, it has two key differentiating features: $(1)$ the way in which curvature pairs are created; and, $(2)$ the location in the algorithm where the curvature pairs are constructed.
-First, using a similar argument as that for the S-LSR1 method, the inverse Hessian approximations constructed by this method better capture local curvature information of the objective function.
+Algorithm \ref{alg:slbfgs} is almost identical to the classical (L)BFGS algorithm \cite{nocedal_book}; however, it has two key differentiating elements: (1) the way in which curvature pairs are created; and, (2) the location in the algorithm where the curvature pairs are constructed.
+Both elements can be interpreted as features of S-LBFGS.
+First, using a similar argument as that for the S-LSR1 method (Figure \ref{SmalllvdNet}), the inverse Hessian approximations constructed by this method better capture local curvature information of the objective function.
 Moreover, notice that the first set of curvature pairs is constructed before a single step is taken by the method (Line 2).
-This allows the method to take quasi-Newton-type (well-scaled) steps from the first iteration, which is not the case for classical BFGS methods that usually take a gradient-type step in the first iteration and in which imposing the correct scale is always an issue.
-This, possibly, is a more important feature of the method, as the first step taken by quasi-Newton methods can be of paramount importance.
+This allows the method to take a quasi-Newton-type (well-scaled) step from the first iteration which is not the case for classical BFGS methods that usually take a gradient-type step in the first iteration, and in which imposing the correct scale can be an issue.
+This, possibly, is a more important implication of the method, as the first step taken by quasi-Newton methods can be of paramount importance.

+In order to fully specify the S-LBFGS method, we need to describe how the steplength is selected (Algorithm \ref{alg:slbfgs}, Step 4).
+We consider two variants of the method: $(1)$ constant steplength selection, and $(2)$ adaptive steplength selection.
+Our theory (Section \ref{sec:conv_analysis}, Theorems \ref{thm:const_strongly} and \ref{thm_non_MB}), explicitly defines the manner in which the steplength should be selected in order to ensure convergence.
+Of course, in practice, one can (potentially) use a larger steplength, and as such in this approach the steplength ($\alpha_k = \alpha$) is a tuneable parameter.
+We also consider an adaptive Armijo backtracking mechanism for selecting the steplength at every iteration.
+Given the current iterate $w_k$, the steplength is chosen to satisfy the following sufficient decrease condition

+where $c_1 \in (0,1)$.
+The mechanism works as follows.
+Given an initial steplength (say $\alpha_k = 1$), the function is evaluated at the trial point $w_{k} + \alpha_k p_k$ and condition \eqref{eq:armijo} is checked.
+If the trial point satisfies \eqref{eq:armijo}, then the step is accepted.
+If the trial point does not satisfy \eqref{eq:armijo}, the steplength is reduced (e.g., $\alpha_k = \tau \alpha_k$ for $\tau \in (0,1)$).
+This process is repeated until a steplength that satisfies \eqref{eq:armijo} is found.
+We should note that under reasonable assumptions on the function $F$ (see \cite{nocedal_book}) this procedure is well defined since the search direction uses the true gradient, $H_k$ is a positive definite matrix, and the true function is used in condition \eqref{eq:armijo}.